nextcloud/desktop/README.md

 Tehe ownCloud Desktop Client is developed in Git.
 Since Git makes it easy to fork and improve the source code and to adapt it to your need, many copies can be found on the Internet, in particular on GitHub.
-However, the authoritative pepository maintained by the developers is located at https://github.com/owncloud/client.
+However, the authoritative repository maintained by the developers is located at https://github.com/owncloud/client.

 ## Building the source code